tausif-sama/Bangladesh_Team-Lazy-go/README.md

-# Engineering Documentation |Team Lazy-go | Bangladesh
+# Engineering Documentation | Team Lazy-go | Bangladesh
 ----

-This repository contains engineering materials of a self-driven vehicle's model from Team Lazy-go, Bangladesh, participating in the WRO Future Engineers competition in the season 2022.
+This repository contains engineering materials of Lazy-bot, a self-driven vehicle's model from Team Lazy-go, Bangladesh, participating in the WRO Future Engineers competition in the season 2022.

 ----